stelelang/stele/doc/informal-spec.md

 Syntax
 ------

 Basic syntax is Go-like, but there are a few differences.
 Each file is a single package, and the top-level of a file is a list of declarations and import statements.
-All statements end with a semicolon, but the scanner automatically inserts semicolons into the token stream whenever it sees a newline _unless_ was a comma (`,`), or the next token after the newline is a `.`.
+All statements end with a semicolon, but the scanner automatically inserts semicolons into the token stream whenever it sees a newline _unless_ the last token seen was a comma (`,`), or the next token after the newline is a `.`.

 A full example package might look like